 She studied music at Goldsmith’s University.

-Cigdem has been performing and touring her debut album 'Mortissa' which has been released from Asphalt Tango Records in October 2013.
-The album focuses on Rebetiko and Smyrnaic songs from Asia Minor and Greece mainly from 1930s.
+Cigdem has been performing and touring her albums 'Mortissa' (2013) and 'A Thousand Cranes' (2016) which have been released from Asphalt Tango Records.
+Both albums focuses on Rebetiko and Smyrnaic songs from Asia Minor and Greece mainly from 1930s.

 In 2014 Mortissa won the prestigious „Preis der deutschen Schallplattenkritik/ German Record Critics Award"